backdrop-contrib/custom_search/README.md

 Custom Search Blocks submodule is not needed anymore, because the new Layout module allows multiple blocks from the same module.

-Custom Search Taxonomy has been merged into the main module.
+Custom Search Taxonomy and Internationalization have been merged into the main module.

 ### Remainging tasks

-Custom Search Internationalization submodule is still waiting to see if the Drupal i18n module will be ported to Backdrop or not, or if another solution is found.

 Due the fact that the block system has been replaced by the Layout system, I don't know if an upgrade path is possible… still investigating.